shivamsharma-de/ADCityBlogging/README.md

 # Description -
-I worked on a project MIA Blog which is a Blog post for the people who are new in the city of Mannheim or want to join the community to learn more about Indian culture.
-It is plain blogpost where user can signup and post the content they like.
+The City Blog is a social media application focusing on the particular geographical location i.e. a city.
+The application focuses on linking the community of a city together.
+This application is for the community of international students arriving in Deutschland for their education or job.
+This application focuses on solving their common issues which almost everyone faces and forms a community.
+This will help the university administrative staff to reduce the load.
+End-Users can Follow other Users, Create, Comment, and Like Posts and many other things that are present on the application.
+Another user would be an administrator who can upload some static information/ news and has the right to moderate the content of the post on the application and it has the power to remove and update the user status.

-I have used React for frontend, Express on NodeJS for backend and MongoDB as the database for this project.
+For this project, we are using NodeJS for server, ReactJS for Client.
+MongoDB, Neo4j and Redis as our polyglot persistence.

 # Installation Steps -
 Installation steps -

-1. Download or clone the repository from - https://github.com/infomediadesign/sad-april-k-2372-1855-shivamsharma2503
+1. Download or clone the repository from -

 2. Two strategies to run and up the project.